dustinpfister/blog_posts/_posts/phaser-graphics-polygon.md

 Looking at the source code is may be generally better to use the lineStyle method as it also runs some checks on the currentPath

-## Conclusion
+## 7 - Conclusion

 I hope this post has helped you gain a better understanding of how to work with polyGons in phaser.
 If you liked this post you might want to check out my [many other posts](/categories/phaser/) on phaser.
 Because this post is not graphics my post on [Graphics in general](/2017/10/21/phaser-graphics/) in phaser might be of specific interest.
+I have also wrote posts on [making sprite sheets with canvas]((/2018/08/04/phaser-spritesheet-from-canvas/)), which can also be used as a way to make graphics in phaser without an external sprite sheet as well.

-in any case have fun working (or playing), with phaser.
+In any case have fun working (or playing), with phaser.

-{% phaser_bottom %}